 Enemy Without: After Captain Spencer rediscovered his humanity in the last film, his evil proved so strong that he was split up into his good human spirit and the Cenobite Pinhead, now pure evil.

 Even Evil Has Standards: When Pinhead says he is not so different from Monroe for using girls only for pleasure, the latter rejects it and says that what Pinhead did (eating her alive) was plain evil compared to him.

-Going for the Big Scoop: The protagonist is Joey Summerskill, a reporter is sees her big break when she witnesses the effects of the Lament Configuration on a hospital patient and gets wrapped up Pinhead's plot.
+Going for the Big Scoop: The protagonist, Joey Summerskill, a reporter who sees her big break when she witnesses the effects of the Lament Configuration on a hospital patient, and gets wrapped up in Pinhead's plot.

 Gory Discretion Shot: While we get to see a lot of the deaths that occur in the nightclub massacre, the scene ends with the survivors running to the exit doors as they are sealed shut.
 The camera then pans backward from the other side of the door showing an series of puddles of blood expanding from underneath the door while the audience hears horrible sounds coming from within.
 Even more terrifying, as the blood slowly spreads, we hear fewer and fewer screams coming from inside—not because the people are calming down, but because there are fewer people left to scream.

 Hell on Earth: The title is a dead giveaway.
 Specifically, Pinhead Unbound wants to turn it into a Cenobite hellworld.

 He-Man Woman Hater: J.P.
 Monroe is a well-built hedonist who picks out a different clueless girl from his club every night so he can enjoy them in the bedroom.
 Afterwards he insults and taunts them that he used them, and throws them out.
 It's suggested that this is due to a Freudian Excuse of being raped by his mother as a kid, and that he's projecting his hatred for her onto all women.